-Char.spectralAxis.resolution.resolPower bounds.HiLim
+Char.spectralAxis.Resolution.resolPower.HiLim

 B.6.2.4.
-Accuracy along the spectral axis
+Accuracy along the spectral axis (em stat error)

-This is also provided in the Characterisation data model, using the item mapped to the Utype: Char.spectralAxis.accuracy.statError.refval.value and, stored in the same units as all the other spectral quantities.
+This is also provided in the Characterisation data model, using the item mapped to the Utype: Char.SpectralAxis.Accuracy.StatError.refval.value and, stored in the same units as all the other spectral quantities.